GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/entro_seed.md

 <ItemImage id="extendedae:entro_seed" scale="4"></ItemImage>
 </Row>

 These seeds contain strong Entro energy.
-Right click <ItemLink id="ae2:fluix_block" /> with entro seed to turn it into [Entroized Fluix Budding](./entro_budding.md) or you can use <ItemLink id="extendedae:crystal_assembler" /> to inject the seed, but it gives lower grade [Entroized Fluix Budding](./entro_budding.md) compared with the manual route.
+Right-click <ItemLink id="ae2:fluix_block" /> with an Entro Seed to turn it into [Entroized Fluix Budding](./entro_budding.md).
+Alternatively, you can use <ItemLink id="extendedae:crystal_assembler" /> to inject the seed, but it produces lower-grade [Entroized Fluix Budding](./entro_budding.md) than the manual method.